Kugelschieber/asl/README.md

 ## What's missing?

-The following features are not implemented yet, but maybe will be in 1.3.0 or a future version:
+The following features are not implemented yet, but might be in a future version:

-* scopes
-* else if
-* selector in expression
+**scopes**

-scopes won't be supported, since it's a stupid concept and can be replaced by functions.
+Scopes won't be supported, since it's a stupid concept and can be replaced by functions.

+**else if**

+Planned.

+**Selector in expression**

-Selectors in expressions do not work (yet), so this is not possible:
+Selectors in expressions do not work yet, so this is not possible:

 ```
 var x = ([1, 2, 3]-[1, 2])[0]; // should result in 3